kayhead996/Professional/README.md

 ## Java
 This project contains a stack and a queue and various commands such as push, pop, enqueue, dequeue, etc. to manipulate the data structures.

+## C
+These projects use various system calls to implement programs like a file selector project implemented in a terminal, a client/server chat program using sockets, or a shell with limited functionality.
+All of these programs rely on a user-defined string library which replaces the UNIX standard string library.

 ## C++
 This project contains a self balancing binary search tree implemented using AVL Trees.
 It contains various commands such as add, delete, and find to manipulate the data structure.